samuelrooke/samuelrooke.github.io/README.md

 ## About Me

 I’m a first-year student learning web development and programming.
-This portfolio is a way to practice and showcase my work while keeping things simple and clear.
+This portfolio is a way to practice and showcase my work